 Our principal business in Mexico is the operation of gaming halls in which we operate slot machines and, in certain cases, traditional bingo.
 We also operate sports betting books and, through ICELA, a 52 hectare gaming complex in Mexico City, which includes the Las Americas racetrack, an amusement park and the largest convention center in Mexico.
-On January 25, 2012 we signed the ICELA Acquisition Agreement with CIE, pursuant to which we purchased an additional 35.8% stake in ICELA on February 8, 2012.
-See "Business-Recent Developments-ICELA Acquisition Agreement".
+On February 8, 2012 we closed the ICELA Acquisition Agreement with CIE, pursuant to which we purchased an additional 35.8% stake in ICELA on February 8, 2012.
+The Mexico business also includes the Mexico Internet operation.
 Our Mexico business's operating revenue is significantly affected by the locations of the gaming halls.
 In general, the most desirable locations for gaming halls in large metropolitan areas are in city shopping malls due to their accessibility by car or public transportation and their perception of security.